-Verilog Statements
+System Verilog

+Verilog expressions are similar to those in C with additional properties so they can better describe hardware.
 Verilog has both parallel and sequential statements that allow it to better describe the behaviour of hardware.
-This lecture provides more details on Verilog statements.
-More details are available in the Verilog standard, IEEE Std 1800-2012.
-After this lecture you should be able to predict the flow of control between the statements described below.
+This lecture describes Verilog types, operators and the evaluation of expressions as well as the most common Verilog statements.
+More details are available in the System Verilog standard, IEEE Std 1800-2012.

+After this lecture you should be able to: predict the size and value of a Verilog expression that uses the signals, constants and operators described below; and predict the flow of control between the statements described below.